Masterminds/sprig/README.md

   as a map with the indexes set to _N, where N is an integer starting from 0.
   Use it like this: `{{$v := "foo/bar/baz" | split "/"}}{{$v._0}}` (Prints `foo`)

+### Integer Slice Functions:

+- until: Given an integer, returns a slice of counting integers from 0 to one less than the given integer: `range $i, $e := until 5`
+- untilStep: Given start, stop, and step, return an integer slice starting at 'start', stopping at `stop`, and incrementing by 'step'.
+This is the same as Python's long-form of 'range'.

 ### Conversions:

 - atoi: Convert a string to an integer.
 0 if the integer could not be parsed.